castwide/vscode-solargraph/README.md

 ### Documentation

-Solargraph provides access to searchable documentation directly from the IDE.
+Solargraph provides a command to access searchable documentation directly from the IDE.

-* Hit ctrl-shift-p to open commands.
-* Find `Search Ruby Commands`.
+* Hit ctrl+shift+r (or hit ctrl+shift+p and find `Search Ruby Commands`).
 * Enter a keyword or path to search; e.g., `String` or `Array#split`.

+The documentation includes the Ruby core, bundled gems, and the current workspace.

+#### Documenting Your Code

+Using [YARD](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) for inline documentation is highly recommended.
+Solargraph will use YARD comments to provide the best code completion and API reference it can.

 ## Extension Settings